-Nitish is a Vice President in the Infrastructure department, where he invests in developing and strengthening a country’s infrastructure to create a positive impact on its societies and communities.
+Nitish is a Senior Vice President in the Infrastructure department, where he invests in developing and strengthening a country’s infrastructure to create a positive impact on its societies and communities.

 Why did you decide to join GIC?